lonnieezell/forum-example/_docs/filesystems.md

 The `Storage` class is configured via the `config/filesystems.php` file.
 This file contains an array of named disks, each of which may provide a different storage provider.
 The `default` disk option may be used to specify which disk should be used if no other disk is specified.

 Each disk must have the `driver` listed, which represents the FlySystem driver to use.
-At the moment, this only supports `local` and `s3` as this is a very lean implementation, and not intended to be a thorough wrapper around FlySystem.
+At the moment, this only supports `local`, `memory`, and `s3` as this is a very lean implementation, and not intended to be a thorough wrapper around FlySystem.

 ## Basic Usage